-- The user type in an answer (the box will be white and the Lexicon button unavailable), or - The user must select a response must be from the Lexicon (the field will be yellow and the Lexicon button is available). - 11.
+- The user type in an answer (the box will be white and the Lexicon button unavailable), or - o The user must select a response must be from the Lexicon (the field will be yellow and the Lexicon button is available). - CPRS will search for diagnoses that contain the search term.
+The matching terms will display in the bottom portion of the Problem List Lexicon Search dialog.
+The search now looks for SNOMED Concepts Terms (SNOMED CT) items.
+Most items will also be mapped to an ICD-9-CM code.
+The list will show the SNOMED concept text, the SNOMED code, and the ICD-9-CM code if the term is mapped to one. - If you do not see the appropriate problem listed, select the Extend Search button.
+The Extend Search button extends the search to the ICD-9-CM clinical hierarchy to find additional terms. - 11.
 Enter a reason for the request in the Reason for Request field.